 Maria Barstow and her sons only lived in the house at 4211 Franklin Avenue for about three years.
 It was likely financial circumstances that forced her in 1872 to move back in with her husband's family on State Street.
 But perhaps the three years in the new house on Franklin Avenue were long enough to stabilize and rebuild her family, and introduce her sons to Cleveland's business elite.
 Frank Barstow married a daughter of Stephen Buhrer, becoming not only connected to this Cleveland political family, but also to John D. Rockefeller, a long-time friend of Buhrer.
 Likely through this family connection, Frank met Rockefeller and eventually became one of the founders of the original Standard Oil Trust.
 He amassed a fortune by the time of his death in 1909.

 Maria Barstow survived her husband William by more than 50 years, dying in 1916 in Lima, Ohio, at the age of 93.
 The former first lady of Wisconsin is buried alongside her husband William in Brookmere Cemetery, on the southwest side of Cleveland.

 The house at 4211 Franklin has been home over the years to other interesting people, including the vice-president of a large Cleveland industrial business from 1879 to 1883, and an Ohio circuit court judge whose family owned the house for almost 40 years from 1883 to 1920.
 But in more recent years the house fell into disrepair and faced foreclosure and possible demolition.
 It was rescued in 2012 by the Ohio City Near West Development Corporation.
-The stately nineteenth century home now has a new owner and is in the process of being restored to its former beauty.
+The stately nineteenth century home now has new owners who have restored to its nineteenth century beauty and grandeur.